tliu-2/data-512-homework_1/README.md

    1. Monthly mobile page views
    2. Monthly desktop page views
    3. Monthly cumulative views
-2. Conduct a basic visual analysis on the timeseries data examining:
+3. Conduct a basic visual analysis on the timeseries data examining:
    1. Article pages with the highest and lowest page requests for desktop and mobile access.
-   2. Article pages with the largest peak page views over the entire time series by access type.
+   2. Top 10 article pages with the largest peak page views over the entire time series by access type.
    3. Article pages that have the fewest months of data by access type.